RTcmix/rtcmix.github.io/reference/instruments/DECIMATE.md

 p7 | input channel |  -  | no | yes | default: 0 |
 p8 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0 |

-   p3 (pre-amp), p4 (post-amp), p5 (bits), p6 (cutoff) and p8 (pan) can
-   receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   JGG , 3 Jan 2002, rev for v4, 7/11/04
+Author:  JGG, 3 Jan 2002, rev for v4, 7/11/04